KennethTBZ/m122_live_currency/readme.md

 **Also make sure to change the data according to you in the .env file**

+*Note that the email unction only works with an gmail account.
+I made another gmail for this project.*

 Now you should be able to see the current bitcoin price and the top currencies.